 Survey results reveal that 53% of renters prefer traditional apartments, followed by townhouse and single-family homes.
 Renters value proximity to work or school and 1 in 4 respondents claim they would pay more for a covered parking space.

 - Takeaway: Focus on highlighting your property’s proximity to areas in the neighborhood that will make your tenants lives easier and more fun.
 You should also highlight parking options in marketing materials and vacancy ads, whether it includes street parking, a driveway, garage or even “easy street parking”.
 Don’t forget to mention local transportation options or how close your property is to major expressways or employment hubs.

 Social Media Habits

-80% of respondents reported using Facebook for social networking, followed by Google+ at 31%.
+80% of respondents reported using Facebook for social networking.

 - Takeaway: With so many renters actively using social networking sites, it is smart for property managers and landlords to have an active presence on social sites, especially Facebook.
 Facebook provides a great way to connect and engage with current and potential tenants.
 Learn more about why Property Managers and Landlords Should Use Facebook.